 I used to avoid this wine because I thought it would be disgustingly sweet but it's absolutely wonderful!
 It isn't overly sweet and it does not taste like cupcakes.
-Would definitely get again and would bring to events!!! — 9 months ago
+Would definitely get again and would bring to events!!! — a year ago

 This energetic pink bubbly from one of Spain’s iconic producers displays intense red berry, blood orange and floral character with a mineral flourish.
 Chewy and tightly focused, the 2016 shows a refreshingly bitter edge on a dry, persistent finish that emphatically repeats the floral theme. $25.00 (Josh Raynolds, Vinous, October 2018) — a year ago

 Vietti Winery Dinner with Elena Currado; 26 October 2018 at Wheatleigh Hotel; Lenox, MA

 My favorite Moscato d'Asti, mineral drive just perfect, sweetness kept to the absolute minimum.
 We've been buying this bottle for almost 10 years, never enough in the cellar. — a year ago